genlm/control-iclr-2025/experiments/goal_inference/README.md

 ### 1. Install dependencies

-Make sure that `genlm-eval` and its dependencies for Spider are installed:
+Make sure that `genlm-eval` and its dependencies for Planetarium are installed:

 ```bash
 pip install git+https://github.com/genlm/genlm-eval.git[goal_inference]